In popular usage, ‘left and right’ have come to mean the same thing as ‘liberal and conservative,’ respectively. This is

 Liberal and conservative right-wingers only disagree about which authority will be blindly followed.
-At the political extremes, adherents of either position tend to be inflexible, intolerant, militant, and in our key diagnostic, humorless.((In this metaphor, the ‘left’ wing oddly ends up in the middle of the liberal-conservative bell curve.
-This is not surprising: if the left is maximally, or at least optimally, inclusive, then it will embrace the middle, and much of the two tails.
-The left wing also sits there with the ‘middle’ class morality of cooperation and accountability.))
-It the zero-sum football mentality: it doesn’t matter who wins, the game never changes.
+At the political extremes, adherents of either position tend to be inflexible, intolerant, militant, and in our key diagnostic, humorless.In this metaphor, the ‘left’ wing oddly ends up in the middle of the liberal-conservative bell curve.
+This is not surprising: if the left is maximally, or at least optimally, inclusive, … Continue reading It the zero-sum football mentality: it doesn’t matter who wins, the game never changes.

 Radicals on the left and right both pursue similar tactics and goals.
 Both engage in clever sophistry in an attempt to oppress, embarrass, and coerce the other.
 They both insist that their freedom of speech permits them to gag the other.
 They argue that a ‘fair’ government should crush the rights of the other.
 They rationalize that democratic inclusion should limit, or even exclude, the other.
 Both use modern protections as convenient paths to eliminating modernity itself.
 It gives a new insight to the term ‘polemic.’

-These ideas are incorporated into my book, Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, available from the University of Louisiana Press and Amazon.
+These ideas are incorporated into my book, Kings, Conquerors, Psychopaths: From Alexander to Hitler to the Corporation, available from Amazon.

 Photograph of the Liberty Bell courtesy of The U.S. National Park Service.